Every week in Canada, at least 500 000 active workers are unable to work due to mental illness.

 In the first 3 to 5 years, the diagnosis changes for 30 to 40% of patients who suffer from schizophrenia, bipolar disorder or major depression (40 to 50% over 7 to 8 years).

-20% of the population will have a mental disorder in their lifetime.
+20% of the population will suffer from mental disorders in their lifetime.

-A faster and more accurate diagnosis will allow better support of the disease and consequently, better therapeutic results and a reduction in costs.
+A faster and more accurate diagnosis should allow better support of the disease and consequently, better therapeutic results and a reduction in costs.